Spain Digital Nomad Visa Guide (2024)

 Let’s get started!

-Who can apply for the Spain digital nomad visa?– Anyone of non-EEA/non-EU nationality employed by a company registered outside Spain who needs an internet connection to work
+Who can apply for the Spain Digital Nomad Visa?– Anyone of non-EEA/non-EU nationality employed by a company registered outside of Spain, who needs an internet connection to work.

-– Self-employed internet workers whose incomes come from abroad or at most 20% of income comes from Spanish-registered companies
+– Self-employed internet workers whose income comes from abroad or who have no more than 20% of income coming from Spanish-registered companies.

-Can I apply for a digital nomad visa with family members?Yes, but only with your spouse and children
+Can I apply for a Digital Nomad Visa with family members?Yes, but only with your spouse and/or children

 What to expect as a digital nomad in Spain?